Bollington: Services and provisions

 Cheshire Fire and Rescue Service have a retained fire station in Bollington, on Albert Road.
 The town has a medical practice on Wellington Road and a dental surgery on Bollington Road.
 The town does not have its own police station; policing is provided by the Cheshire Constabulary.
 The town has a small yet thriving local retail community, with two bakers, two butchers, a delicatessen, a newsagent, a florist and two convenience stores: Co-op and Tesco.
 The town has several notable takeaways, restaurants, wine bars and coffee shops, along with around ten traditional public houses.

 The Holly Bush pub was built in about 1935 and is a rare example of an almost intact Brewer's Tudor style pub from this period; it is recorded in the National Heritage List for England as a designated Grade II listed building.

 Education

-Bollington is served by four primary schools.
-The Roman Catholic school of St Gregory is on Albert Road, along with the secular Dean Valley Community Primary School.
-The Church of England has two schools in the town: St John the Baptist Church of England, on Grimshaw Lane, and at Bollington Cross, St Oswald's Primary School.
-Secondary-aged students travel to Tytherington School, The Fallibroome Academy, The King's School, All Hallows Catholic College (all in Macclesfield) and Poynton High School.
+Bollington is served by three primary schools: the secular Dean Valley Community Primary School, and two Church of England primary schools in the town: St John the Baptist Church of England and, at Bollington Cross, St Oswald's Primary School.
+St Gregory's Catholic Primary School closed at the end of 2023.
+Secondary-aged students travel to Tytherington School, The Fallibroome Academy, The King's School or All Hallows Catholic College (all in Macclesfield) or to Poynton High School.